hpssjellis/grants/proposal-helium-and-the-arduino-portenta-lora-vision-shield.md

 Specify your team's long-term plans to maintain this software and upgrade it over time.

-I will be using this software for approxi mately 3 years and will need to keep it working.
+I will maintain this software for 1 year.

 # Team